Architecture of New Zealand: History

-As a British colony, the first settlers arrived in 1839, European buildings were derivative of the European fashions of the time and most colonialists were from England so they reflected English ideas.
-Building in stone was realised to be problematic in a land with earthquakes, and uneconomical given the abundance of timber available for construction.
+Large numbers of settlers came to New Zealand from Europe after 1840.
+European buildings were derivative of the European fashions of the time and most colonialists were from England so they reflected English ideas.
+The early buildings were largely constructed from timber due to ample supply and a comparative lack for other materials.
 Early civic building such as the governor generals house were built from prefabricated kit-sets.
 There was a Gothic revival style of the 1840s–1860s, and early architects included Benjamin Mountfort and Frederick Thatcher.
+William Mason was the first superintendent of works and would later become Colonial Architect.
 Although prior to the 1860s there was a lack of qualified architects in the country and most buildings were designed by draughtsmen.
 Up until the mid 1920s architects in New Zealand were trained overseas, typically in the British Isles but some trained in Denmark and Germany.
 (Note: Germany in this context refers to German speaking states not the modern country) Most early buildings in New Zealand were made from timber due to the abundance and risk of earthquakes. shingles were the common roofing method until it was outlawed as a fire hazard with corrugated iron replacing it.
 Slate became more common near the end of the 19th-century with Marseilles tiles replacing it from the 1890s to 1920s.

 In 1900 Wise's New Zealand post office directory listed 10 architects and 4 architectural partnerships, although the number excludes architects in government employment.
 Prior to the passing of the New Zealand Institute of Architects act in 1913 there was no legal definition of architect and many builders and draughtsmen transitioned into architecture.
 In 1917 Auckland University opened the first school of architecture in the country, but its first professor—Cyril Roy Knight—was not appointed until 1924.
 Despite a domestic school many architects still travelled to Europe for training and experience and European architecture continued to influence New Zealand architecture.

 The community meeting house of Māori communities, whare whakairo, emerged as a form of significant architecture from the early 1940s.
 In 2024 there were about 1000 in use and half of them originated between 1880 and 1950.
 Architectural historian Deidre Brown and art history professor Ngarino Ellis describe whare whakairo as the "ultimate artistic expression of identity and tūrangawaewae" for Māori.

 Significant early colonial buildings include Stone Store, Kemp House (Kerikeri), Pompalier House, Waitangi Treaty House and Old St Paul's in Wellington.
 In 1905 the New Zealand Institute of Architects was formed.